 How are science labs, creative arts studios and other non-traditional classrooms adjusted for social distancing?

-These types of instruction settings are restricted to 50 percent or students sitting three feet apart, whichever amounts to less capacity.
-In addition, plexiglass barriers and other accommodations were made in these spaces.
+These types of instruction settings are restricted to students sitting six feet apart.
+In addition, Plexiglass barriers and other accommodations were made in some of these spaces.

 Are there changes to the hours and/or the configuration of the Library?
 Can books still be checked out?